nicoalba/writing-samples/ai-prompts-docs.md

 AI prompts can be used by internal teams (mainly technical writers, but also product/program managers, engineers, etc.) to quickly generate usable content, eliminating the daunting task of starting with a blank page.
 Rough notes jotted down during a meeting or demo with an SME can be structured into a strong starting point, and then edited to ensure quality.
 These prompts can be stored and easily accessed, saving a lot of time and effort down the line.

 These are basic examples that could be fleshed out extensively once full context and reference data is provided.
-Prompts would be modified depending on if the LLM has access to any existing internal references (style guide, other docs).
+Prompts would be modified depending on if the LLM has access to any existing internal references (style guide, topic templates, other docs).

 ---